waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 The plugin requires a pre-trained fcn model with regard to what the user is tyring to train.
 If the host machine is connected to the internet, it will automatically download the pretrained model from PyTorch server.
 If users want to provide a pre-trained model, the path of the pretrained model can be listed in the configuration.

+7) Check the folder to mount it to docker file

-**All of the files and folders must be in one folder, and the folder needs to be mounted as `/storage`** For example:
+All of the files and folders must be in one folder, and the folder needs to be mounted as `/storage`.

+For example:
 ```
 foler